-Please note that internal selection according to the University's restricted calls policy is in operation to manage demand for this call.
+Please note that internal selection according to the University's restricted calls policy in operation to manage demand for this call.
 Please contact the faculty or Department you are applying through for more information.

+Duration: 3 years

+Costing: Salary, directly allocated and indirect costs at full economic costing awarded.
+British citizens and any national from the EEA are eligible, regardless of where their doctorate was obtained.
+Anyone of any nationality who has a doctorate from a UK university is eligible.

-Duration: 3 years Costing: full economic costing Eligibility: Applicants have to be within three years of the award of their doctorate.
-Number of fellowships: Up to 45 awards Purpose: This scheme is designed to enable outstanding early career researchers to strengthen their experience of research and teaching in a university environment, which will develop their CV and improve their prospects of obtaining permanent lecturing posts by the end of the Fellowship.
-Applicants are expected to be at an early stage of their academic career.
-Scheme website: http://www.britac.ac.uk/british-academy-postdoctoral-fellowships Leverhulme Trust Scheme title: Early Career Fellowships Timetable: Annual Competition for all disciplines Deadline is in early March of each year.
+Eligibility: Applicants have to be within three years of the award of their doctorate.
+Up to 45 fellowships experience of research and teaching in a university environment, which will develop their CV and improve their prospects of obtaining permanent lecturing posts by the end of the examination.

+Purpose: This scheme is designed to enable outstanding early career researchers to strengthen their

+Fellowship.
+Applicants are expected to apply within three years from their successful viva voce

+Scheme website: British Academy

+Leverhulme Trust

+Scheme title: Early Career Fellowships

+Timetable: Annual Competition for all disciplines

+Deadline is in February/March of each year.
 Application materials can be accessed from the Trust's website from January.
 The Trust will report results to applicants by the end of May.

 (Note: for Cambridge-based applications, there is a pre-selection competition run by the Isaac Newton Trust, which will provide the matching funding for successful applicants.
 You must apply to the Newton Trust before submitting your application to the Leverhulme Trust, and you need to secure the support of a host department before approaching the Newton Trust.
-The Newton Trust deadline for applications is in January and potential applicants are strongly advised to check details with the Newton Trust3 directly.)
-Duration: three years (may be held part-time) Costing: The Trust will contribute 50% of each fellow's total salary costs up to a maximum of £24,000 per annum, with the balance to be paid by the host institution.
+The Newton Trust deadline for applications is in November and potential applicants are strongly advised to check details with the Newton Trust3 directly.)

+Duration: Three years (may be held part-time)

+Costing: The Trust will contribute 50% of each fellow's total salary costs up to a maximum of £28,000 per annum, with the balance to be paid by the host institution.
 Given the prestige of the awards each fellow may request annual research expenses of up to £6,000 to further his or her research activities.

 Eligibility: Applications are invited from those with a doctorate who had their doctoral viva not more than 4 years before the application closing date.
 Career breaks will be taken into account.
 They may not currently hold, or have already held, a full-time established (i.e. permanent) academic position in a UK university or comparable institution in the UK or a fellowship of equivalent duration for independent research.
-This would exclude current holders of British Academy Postdoctoral Fellowships or Junior Research Fellowships of three years duration, for example.
+This excludes current holders of British Academy Postdoctoral Fellowships or Junior Research Fellowships of three years duration.
+There are approximately 145 fellowships available in 2024 (that includes the Sciences).